-Serbia: The imported electricity six times more expensive than domestic one25.
-June 2014. / News Serbia Energy
+Serbia: The imported electricity six times more expensive than domestic one, News Serbia Energy

 Any increase in the electricity price is too big hit to the already thinned household budgets of the citizens, but energy experts believe that this is an inevitable step.
 Kilowatt from abroad costs 24, while in Serbia it costs 6.24 cents.